AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 * SC Server Settings
   * Check "Enable DTC Protocol Server"
   * Check "Require TLS"
+  * Encoding must either be set to "Automatic" or "Binary"
   * Optional: Check "Allow Trading"
   * Optional: Check "Require Authentication"
   * Optional: If you have multiple installations of Sierra Chart, make sure that each installation has unique DTC ports.
 For example, installation 1 uses ports 11099, 11098, and 11097, and installation 2 uses ports 11096, 11095, and 11094 for the Listening Port, Historical Data Port, and the TLS Historical Data Port, respectively.